tkem/cachetools/README.rst

    >>> cache
    LRUCache([('second', 2), ('fourth', 4)], maxsize=2, currsize=2)

 For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum size.
-When the cache is full, i.e. the size of the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
-A cache's size is the sum of the size of its items, and an item's size in general is a property or function of its value, e.g. the result of ``sys.getsizeof``, or ``len`` for string and sequence values.
+When the cache is full, i.e. by adding another item the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
+In general, a cache's size is the total size of its items, and an item's size is a property or function of its value, e.g. the result of ``sys.getsizeof(value)``.
+For the trivial but common case that each item counts as ``1``, irrespective of its value, a cache's size is equal to the number of its items, or ``len(cache)``.

 This module provides multiple cache implementations based on different cache algorithms, as well as decorators for easily memoizing function